myint/rst2beamer/docs/DEVNOTES.rst

 20091029 PMA: Most docutils names use hyphens as opposed to underscores (e.g.
 ``code-blocks``).
-As an added complexity, underscores appear to be translated into hyphens by docutils, so we've gotten in a a scrap allowing all sorts of names.
+As an added complexity, underscores appear to be translated into hyphens by docutils, so we've gotten in a scrap allowing all sorts of names.
 From this point on, hyphens shall be the "official" style (``beamer-`` as opposed to ``r2b_``), although existing underscores shall maintained silently for compatibility.